Unleash/unleash-examples/v4/inprocess-proxy/README.md

     );
 ```

-- We see that we ask the proxy to use a common basepath with Unleash
+- We configure the proxy to use the same base path as Unleash
 ```typescript
 proxyBasePath: `${basePath}/api/${environment}`
 ```